pymendoza/pymendoza/README.md

 ### Hi there, my name is Peregrino Mendoza! 👋

+🔭 I’m currently working on Web, Cloud, and AI technologies

 <!--
 **pymendoza/pymendoza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.